 Configuring the Network for IGMP Snooping

-Once you have selected network hardware that meets the requirements, you need to configure the relevant features.
+Once you have selected network equipment that meet the requirements, you need to configure the relevant features.

 There will also be an option for what happens if there are more multicast groups than the switch can handle.
 The switch can be configured to drop or broadcast these additional groups.
 It is possible that the edge switch receives more multicast groups in, than it is sending out.
 Even though the incoming number of groups exceeds the IGMP Snooping limit, if the number of output IGMP groups are controlled, the edge switch can simply be configured to drop the excess incoming packets.
 An example of this setting on a Cisco SG300-52 model switch is shown below.
 This switch is a 52-port switch and requires this setting to be configured per port.
 Ports 1 – 24 (1) are configured to filter excess incoming packets, which is typical for an edge switch; and Ports 25 – 52 (2) are configured to forward excess incoming packets, typical for a core switch.